-EXAMINATIONS Title III requires private entities that offer examinations AND COURSES and courses related to applications, licensing, certification, or credentials for professional data and courses related to applications, licensing, certification, accessible to individuals with disabilities.
+Title III requires private entities that offer examinations and courses related to applications, licensing, certification, or credentials for professional or trade purposes to be accessible to individuals with disabilities.
 If a course or examination cannot be offered in ways that accommodate individuals with disabilities, alternative accessible arrangements must be provided.
 In order to ensure that individuals with disabilities can take examinations, the necessary accommodations must be determined by looking at the particular circumstances and at the abilities of each individual.